Negotiating women: The quiet strength of Hannah Starkey’s peacemaking portraits

 Starkey says this particular photo spoke to the generosity of the women involved in Principled and Revolutionary.
 She tried to give each woman the choice over which portrait was included, as far as possible.
 In this case Mulholland preferred a black-and-white option but agreed to the yellow one anyway because the bright gold created a better synergy with the group as a whole.
 I met Mulholland at Starkey’s talk at the Ulster Museum and she explained to me that she preferred the other one because this made her look serious, when in reality she is always laughing (having met her I can confirm this is true, she laughed even while explaining this).
 I think the eyes give her real energy away anyway, though.

 The sense that the viewer is looking up at each of the faces in these photos is the result of Starkey’s method.
 Each photo is really of the woman’s reflection, captured in a plane of glass positioned below her shoulders.
 Scarfs were used to bathe the reflections in colour.
-Starkey told me she took inspiration from the dramatic of Mark Rothko’s paintings.
+Starkey told me she took inspiration from the dramatic abstraction of Mark Rothko’s paintings.
 And so, the reflection in glass recreates the bold, horizontal line which runs through many of his canvases.
 But taking these photos by training her camera on the sheet of glass rather than directly on each woman also meant that she wouldn’t be “pointing a camera in anyone’s face”, as she puts it.
 She didn’t want anyone to find their photo “traumatic”; she wanted the shooting process to be “the easiest thing any of these women had ever done”.
 The resulting photos are soft and empathetic; they adhere to reality but feel flattering rather than crudely candid.

 Hannah Starkey, The Dentist, 2003

 There is something very striking about seeing all of them together.
 But the problem I had while walking around is one I also have in hindsight: the overall effect of this exhibition is hard to describe.
 I had a better sense of why this is afterwards than on the day, though.
 I could say the exhibition feels powerful or empowering.
 But this is the language which brands use to sell women beauty products, using the framing that buying these is a feminist statement.
 I could say it felt refreshing or real.
 But these are terms used to laud and encourage salacious stories of female pain and suffering.
 I could say it was beautiful.
 But that word, as it applies to women, is loaded with negative connotations to an ever changing, surgically-enhanced standard which functions as a kind of punishment.
-A standard enhanced by design so that no woman can meet it, in our society where contraceptive technology has barely changed in decades while plastic surgery innovates constantly.
+A standard enhanced by design so that no woman can meet it, in our society where contraceptive technology has barely changed in decades while surgery innovates constantly.
 Besides, Starkey’s entire practice has worked to interrogate the way in which beauty, and beauty as it is often represented in photography, is used to control women.
 The word doesn’t seem right.

 So much ostensibly positive language has been used in this way, to condescend to and undermine women, and so becomes infected.
 To the point that I can’t use it here with a straight face.
 It is so normal for anything which purports to celebrate women to instead patronise us, or impose restrictions on what we are supposed to look or act like, that work like Starkey’s, which genuinely treats women with total dignity and respect, has a disorienting effect.
 I suppose the best way to describe the feeling this exhibition evokes is to say it is profound.